How to Speed Up Sun Broadband

+How did I speed up Sun Broadband?
 Are you experiencing slow internet connection?
-Did you think about giving up?
+Do you think about giving up?
 A lot of work to be done, yet your productivity is being hampered by slow internet connection?
-Now, stay relaxed, I will be share everything I knew about how to increase or boost your broadband internet speed, particularly, the Sun Broadband.
+Now, stay relaxed, I will share everything I knew about how to increase or boost your broadband internet speed, particularly, the Sun Broadband.

 There are two (2) ways to Boost Sun Broadband:

 1. First, through Profile Configuration.
 By default, it has 5 profiles with respective dynamic settings.

 Dynamic IP’s (Internet Protocol) and dynamic DNS’s (Domain Name System).
 It means that every time we use it, it will always search for whatever available IP’s DNS’s.
 The reason that most of the time it cannot give us the best performance we wanted.

 To Boost Sun Broadband we need to add “new profile” and use a static DNS.
 The free one from Google.
 Static DNS help boost Sun Broadband because it will not seek for available DNS anymore since it’s already there.
 The remaining job it has to do, is to find only an IP address.
 It is less job, faster broadband.
 How to do it?
 Just follow the steps below.

 - Disconnect first your Sun Broadband

 - Go to “Tools” then “Options”

 - Input everything as is, as what the images shown below

 If you followed the instructions correctly, you should experience a slight improvements of your internet connection.
 How about the second method?